Who Is Michael J. Fox?

 In 2004, Fox guest-starred on the TV comedy Scrubs as Dr. Kevin Casey, a surgeon with obsessive-compulsive disorder.
 In 2006, he appeared in a recurring role on the drama Boston Legal, for which he earned an Emmy nomination for best guest appearance.
 Then in 2009, Fox appeared on the dark drama Rescue Me.
-That same year, his TV special Michael J. Fox: Adventures of an Incurable Optimist, based on his bestselling book of the same title, aired on ABC.
+That same year, his TV special Michael J. Fox: Adventures of an Incurable Optimist, based on his bestselling book of the same title.

 Fox nonetheless proved he could still make an impact with more limited screen time, snagging Emmy nominations in 2013 and '15 for his work on The Good Wife, appearing throughout its final season.

 Fox married actress Tracy Pollan (who played Ellen, Alex Keaton's girlfriend, on Family Ties) in 1988.
 The couple has four children: son Sam, twin girls Aquinnah and Schuyler, and daughter Esmé Annabelle.